weberlo/weberlo.github.io/projects.md

 Initially, we were interested in developing a technique to embed programming languages by leveraging their unique properties.
 At the time, there was a big push for code models that were adversarially robust, and the usual way that was implemented was by training for models whose predictions were invariant to semantics-preserving transformations.
 In [our first preprint](/assets/a_theory_of_semantic_program_embeddings.pdf), we proposed a technique for embedding numerical programs using orthogonal polynomials.

 At some point, we realized we didn't even know how difficult of a task this is, so our goal became to study the computational complexity of embedding functions that possess this property, leading to [our second preprint](/assets/a_theory_of_equivalence_preserving_embeddings.pdf).
 The core insights that came from this study were (1) that a language must have finitely many semantic equivalence classes for such an embedding function to exist and (2) that such an embedding function exists iff your language has an efficient canonicalizer.
 The theory isn't deep here, and with our definitions in place, these insights are actually quite trivial.
 So the contribution here was really just a lucid set of definitions rather than a theory of great technical complexity.
 We had trouble publishing this work because it turns out the languages that can be tractably embedded are extremely simple, so the work can be construed as pessimistic.
-Machine learning reviewers were insistent that we show how it applies to Python, but to develop the theory to make statements about a semantic object as messy and complex as Python would have taken longer than we all had patience for.
+Machine learning reviewers were also insistent that we show how it applies to Python, but to develop the theory to make statements about a semantic object as messy and complex as Python would have taken longer than we all had patience for.
 The trick we didn't learn soon enough was to rename everything to be about mathematical objects and never say the word "program", which would have recalibrated the reviewers' expectations.

 # µTVM
 _Role: Principal Investigator_